Partial actions on quotient spaces and globalization: Properties preserved by the envelo ping space and invariant metrics

 On the other hand, take $\varepsilon>0$ with $\eta_g( A)\subseteq N(\eta_g( B),\varepsilon)$ and $\eta_g( B)\subseteq N(\eta_g( A),\varepsilon)$.
-For $a\in A$ choose $b\in G$ such that $g\cdot a\in B_d(g\cdot b,\varepsilon)$ then $d(a,b)=d(g\cdot a,g\cdot b)<\varepsilon$ and $A\subseteq N(B,\varepsilon),$ again one verifies $B\subseteq N(A,\varepsilon)$ which implies $d_H(A,B)\leq d_H(\eta_g( A),\eta_g( B))$ hence $d_H(A,B)=d_H(\eta_g( A),\eta_g( B)),$ as desired. \end{exe}
+For $a\in A$ choose $b\in {B}$ such that $g\cdot a\in B_d(g\cdot b,\varepsilon)$ then $d(a,b)=d(g\cdot a,g\cdot b)<\varepsilon$ and $A\subseteq N(B,\varepsilon),$ again one verifies $B\subseteq N(A,\varepsilon)$ which implies $d_H(A,B)\leq d_H(\eta_g( A),\eta_g( B))$ hence $d_H(A,B)=d_H(\eta_g( A),\eta_g( B)),$ as desired. \end{exe}

 It follows from \cite[Proposition 5]{A0} that there is a compatible $\eta$-invariant metric for $X$ provided that $\eta$ is global and $G$ is countably compact.
-Our next goal is to obtain a generalization of this result to the frame of partial actions, but first we need a couple of results.
+Our next goal is to obtain a generalization of this result to the frame of partial actions.

-\begin{teo} Let $\eta:G*X\rightarrow X$ be a partial action, then $X$ and $X_G$ are metrizable by a $G$-invariant metric under any of the following conditions: \begin{itemize} \item [(i)] $G$ is countably compact and $X_G$ is metrizable. \item[(ii)] $G$ is compact and metric, $X$ is metric and $G*X$ is closed. \end{itemize} Moreover if $(i)$ holds and $X_G/\sim G$ is $T_1$, then $X\!/\!\sim_G$ is metrizable. \end{teo} \begin{proof} In both cases it is enough to prove that $X_G$ has a compatible $\mu$-invariant metric $\rho.$ Indeed, since $\eta$ is continuous we have by \cite[Proposition 3.12]{KL} that the spaces $X$ and $\iota(X)$ are homeomorphic, where $\iota$ is given by \ref{iota}, thus one obtains an invariant metric for $X$ by restricting $\rho$ to $\iota(X)$. (i) Since the action $\mu$ of $G$ on $X_G$ given by \eqref{action} is continuous the result follows from \cite[Proposition 5]{A0}. (ii) In this case the space $G\times X$ is metrizable, thus $X_G$ is metrizable thanks to Theorem \ref{propiedades} and again the result follows from \cite[Proposition 5]{A0}.
+\begin{teo} Let $\eta:G*X\rightarrow X$ be a partial action, then $X$ and $X_G$ are metrizable by a invariant metric under any of the following conditions: \begin{itemize} \item [(i)] $G$ is countably compact and $X_G$ is metrizable. \item[(ii)] $G$ is compact and metric, $X$ is metric and $G*X$ is closed. \end{itemize} Moreover if $(i)$ holds and $X_G/\sim G$ is $T_1$, then $X\!/\!\sim_G$ is metrizable. \end{teo} \begin{proof} In both cases it is enough to prove that $X_G$ has a compatible $\mu$-invariant metric $\rho.$ Indeed, since $\eta$ is continuous we have by \cite[Proposition 3.12]{KL} that the spaces $X$ and $\iota(X)$ are homeomorphic, where $\iota$ is given by (\ref{iota}), thus one obtains an invariant metric for $X$ by restricting $\rho$ to $\iota(X)$. (i) Since the action $\mu$ of $G$ on $X_G$ given by \eqref{action} is continuous the result follows from \cite[Proposition 5]{A0}. (ii) In this case the space $G\times X$ is metrizable, thus $X_G$ is metrizable thanks to Theorem \ref{propiedades} and again the result follows from \cite[Proposition 5]{A0}.
 To show the last assertion, we observe that $X_G$ admits and invariant metric, then the result follows from \cite[Theorem 2.16]{SDN} and Lemma \ref{lemaaux}. \end{proof}

 \begin{rem} It is known that when $G$ acts globally on a space $X$ admiting an invariant metric, then the space $X/\!\sim_G$ is metric provided that it is $T_1,$ however this not hold for partial actions.
 For a concrete example take the partial action given in Remark \ref{notrec} and use Theorem \ref{globor} and Remark \ref{cernes}. \end{rem} The following result tells us that one needs to impose the regularity condition on $X\!/\sim_G$. \begin{pro} Let $X$ be a separable second countable space endowed with a partial action of $G,$ then the following assertions are equivalent. \begin{enumerate} \item[(i)] $X/\!\sim_G$ is metrizable; \item [(ii)] $X/\!\sim_G$ is regular and $T_1.$ \end{enumerate} \end{pro} \begin{proof} Clearly (i) implies (ii).
 To see that (ii) implies (i), notice that $X/\!\sim_G$ is separable and second countable, because the quotient map $\pi_G$ is open.
 Therefore, by Urysohn’s metrization Theorem, the space $X\!/\sim_G$ is metrizable. \end{proof}